How to Set Up and Manage Multiple Budgets in a Project

 3. Click Add new budget field or Add a new section.

 4. Configure the field by assigning a Name and a Type.
-You can additionally add a description and mark the field as private if necessary
+You can also add a description and mark the field as private if needed.

-1. Go to the Projects Tab, New Project.
+1. Go to the Projects tab and click New Project.

-3. Click New Budget, to create the first budget in the project
+3. Click New Budget to create the first budget.

 4. Enter the Budget name, Status, Billing method, Start date, and End date.

-6. Proceed to repeat steps 3 to 5 to add more budgets to the project,
+2. Repeat steps 3 to 6 to add more budgets to the project.

 1. Open the project.